nestauk/ojd_daps_skills/docs/source/model_card.md

 ### Summary

-- Train a Named Entity Recognition (NER) spaCy component to extract skills, multiskills and experience entities from job adverts.
+- Train a Named Entity Recognition (NER) spaCy component to extract skills, multiskills, experience and benefits entities from job adverts.
 - Predict whether or not a skill is multi-skill or not using scikit learn's SVM model.
 Features are length of entity; if 'and' in entity; if ',' in entity.
 - Split multiskills, where possible, based on semantic rules.

 ### Training

-- For the NER model, 375 job adverts were labelled for skills, multiskills and experience.
+- For the NER model, 500 job adverts were labelled for skills, multiskills, experience and benefits.
-- As of 15th November 2022, **5641** entities in 375 job adverts from OJO were labelled;
+- As of 8th August 2023, **8971** entities in 500 job adverts from OJO were labelled;
-- **354** are multiskill, **4696** are skill, and **608** were experience entities.
+- **443** are multiskill, **7313** are skill, **852** were experience entities, and **363** were benefit entities.
 20% of the labelled entities were held out as a test set to evaluate the models.

 The NER model we trained used [spaCy's](https://spacy.io/) NER neural network architecture.
 Their NER architecture _"features a sophisticated word embedding strategy using subword features and 'Bloom' embeddings, a deep convolutional neural network with residual connections, and a novel transition-based approach to named entity parsing"_ - more about this [here](https://spacy.io/universe/project/video-spacys-ner-model).